saviyo-thomas/VCS/README.md

 ### Plotting

-When the script exits the loop, the result file is opened and the result list element is appended.
+When the script exits the loop, the result file(/result.txt) is opened and the result list element is appended.

-### Software requirements
+## Software requirements
 - Python
 - Tkinter (Python Library)
 - OpenCV (Python Library)